|Game Help (pop)||(link) Game Help|

 Continue reading below...

 When the computer does just what you tell it to do in a straight sequence, well, that's what computers do, but it's a lot of unnecessary typing when what you really want is for the computer to do the same thing again.
 One of the important tools in the programmer's toolbox is called iteration (I think that's Latin for "do it again").
+Everybody knows how to iterate.
+When you go someplace, you put one foot in front of the other, then you bring that other foot around and put it in front, and then you do it again. and again.
+Notice I did not tell you the second time to put one foot in front of the other (and so on), I just said "do it again," and you knew what I meant.
+Computers know how to "do it again."
 Every programmer knows how to iterate.
 In Chomp you have two commands that outline the sequence of commands being iterated.
 At the front you put the repeat command with a number of times to repeat, and at the back side is a next command telling the computer to do that part again, the next iteration.
+Whatever is in the middle, between the repeat command and the next command, gets repeated that many times.

 Note that the part of your script that is being repeated is indented slightly to the right on each line.
 This outline-like presentation is customary and usually done for you by the script programming environment.